SteveTheGamemaker/YouHaveToBurnTheRope/README.md

 ## To-do:

 - Make the text on the image parts of the credit fade in/out
-- Fix mistaken attacks in HTML5
+- Fix mistaken attacks in HTML5(keyboard_lastkey must work differently on HTML5)
 - Make audio toggles actually clickable when resolution isn't perfect

 ---